manjulanarayanan0/Emplyoee-Data-/README.md

 This project presents an interactive Employee Data Dashboard developed using Power BI.
 The dashboard provides insights into employee distribution, salary analysis, department performance, and workforce trends to support HR decision-making.

-📷 Dashboard Preview

-(Upload your screenshot as dashboard.png in the repository)

 🎯 Business Objectives

 Analyze department-wise employee distribution